Pachystachys lutea (Golden Shrimp Plant) Care Indoors, Propagation, Problems & Remedies

-Golden Shrimp Plant also called Yellow Shrimp Plant, Lollipop Plant or Candle Plant is an upright, evergreen, popular flowering plant and bears a bright yellow spike from which white, two-lipped flowers emerge.
+Pachystachys lutea also called Golden Shrimp Plant, Yellow Shrimp Plant, Lollipop Plant or Candle Plant is an upright, evergreen, flowering plant and features a bright yellow spike from which white, two-lipped flowers emerge.
+The spike is made up of bright yellow bracts and short-lived white two-lipped flowers which emerge sequentially.
+It flowers from spring through summer.

-The dark-green leaves in Golden Candle Plant are heavily veined which gives them a corrugated appearance.
+The common name, 'Shrimp Plant', is in reference to the layered (overlapping) bright yellow bracts which resemble a shrimp's layered scales.
+The dark-green leaves are heavily veined which gives them a corrugated appearance.
 The inflorescence are held upright on long stalks above the dark-green foliage.

 Golden Shrimp Plant, Pachystachys lutea